FracktalWorks/TwinDragon/README.md

 - Removing the crash error during the printers adding/changing

 - Working of single extruder fracktory machines by editing the bcn3dindex.py
+- Removed the unwanted printer profiles

 - Removing the unwanted pages

 - Replacing the splash images